itsermo/teensy_loader_cli/README.md

 ## CMake Integration

-TODO: Make CMake targets that can be integrated into your CMake project list for programming teensy
+- [ ] TODO: Create CMake functions that can be used to build teensy_loader_cli and integrate teensy programming command as a target in CMake projects

 ## PlatformIO Integration